Skip to content

 return "Failed to call the API"

-Integrating tools into the generation process is as easy as passing an instantiation of your tool class to the ChatPipeline.using() method.
+Integrating native tools into the generation process is as easy as passing an instantiation of your tool class to the ChatPipeline.using() method.

 chat = (